 Overview of the Latest Features and Improvements in Jet Analytics

-Jet Analytics 2019 (version 19.6 of the Jet Data Manager) introduces a number of important new features and improvements.
+Jet Analytics 2020 (version 20.1.7 of the Jet Data Manager) introduces new features and improvements.
 Below is an introduction to the changes made in this version of Jet Analytics.
+For a more comprehensive list include Bug Fixes see the Release Notes linked below.

 Jet Analytics 2019 (19.6.5)